 February 29th, 2012BOSTON -

-The following post is for professionals or companies that are selling solar PV, solar thermal or geothermal heat pump systems to residential customers.
+The following post is for professionals or companies that are selling solar PV, solar thermal or geothermal heat pump systems or air source heat pumps system to residential customers.

 At HeatSpring, we’ve been keep tabs on what the most profitable companies tend to do really well.
 There are three areas that the most profitable and well run residential solar and geothermal companies do really well.